AiJared/Python-RoadMap/OOP_Basics/basics_readme.md

  - The **speak()** method in the class Dog overrides the one in the class Animal allowing the dog to **bark** instead of making a generic sound.

-### Polymophism
+### Polymorphism

-Polymophism allows objects of different classes to be treated as objects of a common superclass.
+Polymorphism allows objects of different classes to be treated as objects of a common superclass.
 This means that even if different classes implement the same method, Python knows which class to call based on the object type.